rakeshsagar64/jobportal/README.md

-this is a mean stack job portal
+this is a job portal buitl using mean stack